 It is the reference to the previous block’s hash that creates the chain, which ensures that no blocks are retrospectively placed in between two blocks thus disrupting the chain.
 This is the best visual representation of blockchain that I have found:

 I mentioned Smart Contracts earlier back.
 This is the agreed-upon set of conditions for the transactions in the chain.
 What is interesting is that external data (e.g. stock prices, weather, news headlines) can feed into the smart contract and modify the chain as outlined in the conditions.
 Smart contracts are written into the code of the blockchain which develops trusted and transparent working relationships.

 The impact blockchain could have on the supply chain is practically limitless – from simply increasing the visibility of the product in transit, to complete killing off the 3PL industry (hear me out!).

 Blockchain unites the supply chain process, where every point of contact is documented and available to permissioned parties in a digital, transparent and real-time environment.
 This reduces wait times, human error, while increasing visibility, security and speed.
 It is the ultimate transport management system.

 Each piece of information is clearly recorded from the first block; no more questions of “how many” and “what’s arriving.”
-Each step is tracked and visible; the uncertainty of where something is, is removed.
+Each step is tracked and visible; the uncertainty of where something is removed.
 Certifications are assigned, documented and visible to all parties; streamlining customs communications, or removing any doubt that a product comes from organic or fair trade origins.
-Blockchain also provides complete transparency in case of a crisis – product recalls can be at batch level, as every supplier, production date, manufacturer, etc., is stored on a tamper-proof and trusted platform.
+Blockchain also provides complete transparency in case of a crisis – product recalls can be at the batch level, as every supplier, production date, manufacturer, etc., is stored on a tamper-proof and trusted platform.

 Additional benefits include: